paszu/3DSRepo/Part-4-(2.1.0-Downgrade).md

 13. Extract Universal Inject Generator, then copy both `hs.app` from your SD card and `FBI.cia` from the FBI zip to the `input` folder
 14. Double click `go.bat` *(or  execute `go.sh`with Terminal on Linux / Mac)*
 15. Copy `FBI_inject_with_banner.app` to the root of your SD card and reinsert your SD card into your 3DS
-16. Press B on Decrypt9, then go to "EmuNAND Options" and select the "Health & Safety Inject" option
+16. Press B on Decrypt9, then go to "Miscellaneous...
+(EmuNAND)" and select the "Health & Safety Inject" option
 17. Press down once to select `FBI_inject_with_banner.app`, then press A and confirm to inject
 18. Go to the main menu, then press Start to reboot
 19. Get into the Homebrew Launcher on SysNAND through the entrypoint of your choice